 Area: 1,564,116 km2

 The main driver of this rapid economic expansion has been the mining industry’s development.
 Mongolia is richly endowed with natural resources.
-With increasing commodities prices in the world market for the past 15 years, the mining sector’s share in GDP increased from 14 to 25 %.
+With increasing commodities prices in the world market for the past 15 years, the mining sector’s share in GDP increased to 20 %, twice the level of a decade ago.
 Mongolia’s main export commodities are copper, gold and coal, and Mongolia is now one of the major coal exporters to China.